ckormanyos/elf2uf2/README.md

 This fork has been modified to include an MSVC vs2022 workspace.
 It has also adapted the Makefile for MinGW.
-Enhanced compiler warnings have been added and the resulting warnings have been handled in the code.
+Enhanced compiler warnings have been added (when using GCC).
+The resulting warnings have been handled in the code.

 ## Installation and Use